mattclarke/advent_of_code_22/README.md

 - Throw away materials we don't need to reduce the number of cache states = 22s.
 - Calculate the upper bound for a branch and if it cannot exceed the best score so far then don't explore it = 9s.
 - If we can build X on a turn then don't wait and then build it next turn as that cannot produce a better result = 4s.
 - In the video, he then removes the cache as the number of cache misses is the bottleneck but this makes it slower for my version (Elixir vs Rust issue?).
+His cache hits were ~5% but mine are ~10-30% which is probably because I throw away unrequired materials.
 - Part 2 takes 5s.
 It's a newer computer than the one used in December, so PyPy3's times now are 8s and 18s for comparison.